2012 French Open – Women's singles

 Maria Sharapova defeated Sara Errani in the final, 6–3, 6–2 to win the women's singles tennis title at the 2012 French Open.
-It was her first French Open title, and she completed the career Grand Slam with the win.
-It was Sharapova's first major title since the 2008 Australian Open, and her first since a shoulder surgery that threatened to end her career four years prior.
-She lost only one set during the tournament, to Klára Zakopalová in the fourth round.
-Sharapova regained the world No. 1 ranking with the win; Victoria Azarenka and Agnieszka Radwańska were also in contention for the top spot.
+It was her first French Open title and fourth major title overall, completing the career Grand Slam.
+It was her first major title since a significant shoulder surgery four years prior.
+Sharapova regained the world No. 1 singles ranking with the win; Victoria Azarenka and Agnieszka Radwańska were also in contention for the top position.

-Li Na was the defending champion, but lost in the fourth round to qualifier Yaroslava Shvedova, the first time a defending champion was defeated by a qualifier in the tournament's history.
+Li Na was the defending champion, but lost in the fourth round to qualifier Yaroslava Shvedova: the first time a defending champion was defeated by a qualifier in the tournament's history.

 The tournament was notable for one of the biggest upsets in French Open history as world No. 111 Virginie Razzano defeated world No. 5 and 2002 champion Serena Williams in the first round, despite Williams being two points from victory at 5–1 in the second-set tiebreaker.
-Razzano became only the second player ranked outside the top 100 (after Sun Tiantian at the 2005 China Open) to defeat Williams in a WTA Tour-level main draw match.
+Razzano was only the second player ranked outside the top 100 (after Sun Tiantian at the 2005 China Open) to defeat Williams in a WTA Tour-level main draw match.
 It was Williams' first loss in the first round of a major.

 This tournament marked the major main-draw debut of future world No. 1 Karolína Plíšková.
+She lost to Marion Bartoli in the first round.